DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 6. Start in locked mode

-7. in a new tab, go to pantheon (https://pantheon.corp.google.com/)
+7. in a new tab, go to the [GCP Console](https://pantheon.corp.google.com/)

-8. select the firebase project you just created
+8. select the Firebase project you just created

 9. Use the left-hand-side navigator to click to "IAM & admin"...
 Service Accounts